 The historic, 2-storey, 4,500 square feet, former Queen's Warehouse building by the Penno's Wharf Cruise Ship Terminal.
 This was earmarked with the help of overseas expert Bill Pfeifer, the director for interpretive programs, staff development and visitor services for the Colonial Williamsburg Foundation in Virginia, and design consultant Ed Bronwikonski, Jr. who had earlier designed the award-winning North Rock Exhibit at the Bermuda Aquarium.

 An initiative begun in 1993 by the Bermuda Chamber of Commerce.
-Until 2008 every Wednesday 24 weeks a year from April through September but from 2009 because of fewer cruise ships and the economic depression reduced to 17 weeks from May 6 to August 26.
-With different free entertainment.
+Seasonal, usually May to early fall.
+With free local entertainment.
 Locals and visitors can shop at many stores with special late closing hours (7:00 pm to 10 pm), eat and listen to island culture.

 This small park is on the right side of Ordnance Island as you face it.
 It includes the the Desmond Hale Fountain statue of Sir George Somers, unveiled by the late Princess Margaret in 1984, during the 375th anniversary of the Sea Venture shipwreck in 1609.
 The park itself was unveiled on April 20, 1997 during the Twinning Ceremonies with Lyme Regis, with a Scottish Piper in attendance.
 Major Burns, originally from Scotland in the United Kingdom but Bermudian by status and domicile, was the Town Crier from 1964 to 1994 and a very popular figure for many years.